 6. Increasing Demand for Temporary and Mobile Site Monitoring

 These systems are ideal for short-term or high-risk locations where traditional setups aren’t practical.
-RMS provides flexible mobile CCTV units and temporary monitoring services that deliver the same high level of protection as permanent solutions, ensuring no site is left vulnerable.
+RMS provides remote patrol services and temporary monitoring that deliver the same high level of protection as permanent solutions, ensuring no site is left vulnerable.
+For project managers, learning how to secure construction sites with these mobile assets is now a primary focus for operational safety.

 7. Environmental Monitoring Expands the Scope of Protection